shizuku198411/Raind/docs/guides/rootless-containers.md

 # Rootless Containers

-Raind supports rootless execution for standalone containers by creating a user namespace and mapping container IDs to non-root host IDs.
+Raind supports rootless execution by creating a user namespace and mapping container IDs to non-root host IDs.

-Rootless support is currently focused on single containers created through `raind container create` and `raind container run`.
-Pod-managed containers are not yet supported in rootless mode.
+Rootless support is available for standalone containers created through `raind container create` and `raind container run`.
+Pod manifests can also request rootless execution by setting `spec.hostUsers: false`.

 ## Modes